ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Protocol
     Always VIRPESIT.

-2.4.12.1

 By pressing [PF4], the list of terminals associated with the VIRPESIT line will be displayed.
 A VIRPESIT line uses a single group of type-3 terminals having a common prefix (I001T in this example).
 The number of terminals defined determines the number of simultaneous file transfer sessions authorised.
 The example below shows a group of 8 VIRPESIT terminals:

 |image39|

-*Fig. 39 - Definition of terminals associated with a VIRPESIT line*
+Definition of terminals associated with a VIRPESIT line
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Terminal
     The terminal name must match the prefix of the line.